spring-jdbc-crud/simplejdbcmapper/README.md

 **@Id**

+All entities are required to have a single column primary key.
 The id property can be of any non-primitive java type. @Id can only be mapped to a single database column. **Multi-column ids  are not supported.** This is a **required** annotation for every entity.

 There are 2 forms of usage for this.